It’s easy to get confused about which foods are healthy and which aren’t.

-Added sugar is the single worst ingredient in the modern diet.
+Added sugar is one of the worst ingredients in the modern diet.

-However, some sources of sugar are worse than others, and sugary drinks are the absolute worst.
+However, some sources of sugar are worse than others, and sugary drinks are particularly harmful.

-Sugar, when consumed in large amounts, can drive insulin resistance in the body and is strongly linked to non-alcoholic fatty liver disease.
-It is also associated with various serious diseases, including type 2 diabetes and heart disease (4, 5, 6).
+When consumed in large amounts, sugar can drive insulin resistance and is strongly linked to non-alcoholic fatty liver disease.
+It’s also associated with various serious conditions, including type 2 diabetes and heart disease (

-Alternatives: Drink water, soda water, coffee or tea instead.
-Adding a slice of lemon to water or soda water can add some taste if you don't like it plain.
+Drink water, soda water, coffee, or tea instead.
+Adding a slice of lemon to water or soda water can provide a burst of flavor.

 Pizza is one of the world’s most popular junk foods.

-Alternatives: Some pizza places use healthier ingredients.
+Some restaurants offer healthier ingredients.
 Homemade pizzas can also be very healthy, as long as you choose wholesome ingredients.

-This is because the great majority of them are made from refined wheat, which is low in essential nutrients (empty calories) and leads to rapid spikes in blood sugar (10).
+Most commercial breads are unhealthy if eaten in large amounts, as they’re made from refined wheat, which is low in fiber and essential nutrients and may lead to rapid spikes in blood sugar (10).

 If you have problems with gluten or carbs, then here are 15 recipes for breads that are both gluten-free and low in carbs.

-Fruit juice is often assumed to be healthy, but this is a mistake.
+Fruit juice is often assumed to be healthy.

-It is true that the juice contains some antioxidants and vitamin C, but this must be weighed against the large amount of liquid sugar.
+While juice contains some antioxidants and vitamin C, it also packs high amounts of liquid sugar.

-In fact, fruit juice contains just as much sugar as a sugary drink like Coke or Pepsi, and sometimes even more (11).
+In fact, fruit juice harbors just as much sugar as sugary drinks like Coke or Pepsi — and sometimes even more (

-Alternatives: There are some fruit juices that have been shown to have health benefits despite the sugar content, such as pomegrenate juice and blueberry juice.
+Some fruit juices have been shown to have health benefits despite their sugar content, such as pomegranate and blueberry juices.

-Most pastries, cookies and cakes are extremely unhealthy.
+Most pastries, cookies, and cakes are unhealthy if eaten in excess.

 Whole, white potatoes are very healthy.

-However, the same can NOT be said of the products that are made from them, such as french fries and potato chips.
+However, the same cannot be said of French fries and potato chips.

-The problem with many gluten-free diets, is that people replace the gluten-containing foods with processed junk foods that happen to be gluten-free.
+Yet, people often replace healthy, gluten-containing foods with processed junk foods that happen to be gluten-free.

-These gluten-free replacement products are often high in sugar, unhealthy oils and refined grains like corn starch or tapioca starch.
-These refined starches lead to rapid spikes in blood sugar, and are extremely low in essential nutrients.
+These gluten-free replacement products are often high in sugar and refined grains like corn starch or tapioca starch.
+These ingredients may trigger rapid spikes in blood sugar and are low in essential nutrients.

-Alternatives: Choose foods that are naturally gluten-free, like unprocessed plants and animal foods.
-Gluten-free junk food is still junk food.
+Choose foods that are naturally gluten-free, such as unprocessed plant and animal foods.

-Agave nectar is a sweetener that is often marketed as healthy.
+Agave nectar is a sweetener that’s often marketed as healthy.

-The truth is, agave is even higher in fructose than other sugars.
+In fact, agave nectar is even higher in fructose than many other sweeteners.

-Whereas table sugar contains 50% fructose, and high fructose corn syrup around 55%, agave nectar is 85% fructose (26).
+Whereas table sugar is 50% fructose and high-fructose corn syrup around 55%, agave nectar is 85% fructose (

 Yogurt can be incredibly healthy.

-Unfortunately, most yogurts found in the grocery store are extremely bad for you.
+Nonetheless, most yogurts found in the grocery store are bad for you.

-Additionally, many yogurts don’t actually contain probiotic bacteria, as generally believed.
-They have often been pasteurized after fermentation, which kills all the bacteria.
+Additionally, many yogurts don’t provide probiotic bacteria as generally believed.
+They’re often pasteurized, which kills most of their bacteria.

-Alternatives: Choose regular, full-fat yogurt that contains live or active cultures (probiotics).
-If you can get your hands on it, choose yogurt from grass-fed cows.
+Choose regular, full-fat yogurt that contains live or active cultures (probiotics).
+If possible, buy varieties from grass-fed cows.

-Alternatives: If you’re on a low-carb diet, eat foods that are naturally low in carbs.
-Low-carb junk food is still junk food.
+If you’re on a low-carb diet, aim for foods that are naturally low in carbs, which include eggs, seafood, and leafy greens.

-Ice cream is also high in calories, and it is very easy to eat excessive amounts.
-Eating it for dessert is even worse, because then you’re adding it all on top of your total calorie intake.
+This dairy product is also high in calories and easy to overeat.
+If you eat it as a dessert, you’re usually piling it on top of your normal calorie intake.

-Alternatives: It is possible to make your own ice cream using healthier ingredients and significantly less (or no) sugar.
+It’s possible to opt for healthier brands or make your own ice cream using fresh fruit and less sugar.